Stevens-Mark/StevensMark_P13_02122021/README.md

 - Password: `password456`

-## Phase 2 - Proposal
+## Phase 2 - Proposal - API Documentation
 The  document describing the proposed transaction APIs, following the Swagger guidelines can be found in the "Yaml" folder.
+Or once the local environment (backend) is started, visit: http://localhost:3001/api-docs

 # OPENCLASSROOMS PROJET 13